hwang2006/KISTI-DL-tutorial-using-horovod/README.md

 [glogin01]$ wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh
 ```

 3. Install Miniconda.
-By default conda will be installed in your home directory, which has a limited space.
+By default conda will be installed in your home directory, which has a limited disk space.
+You will install and create subsequent conda environments on your scratch directory.
 ```
 [glogin01]$ chmod 755 Miniconda3-latest-Linux-x86_64.sh
 [glogin01]$ ./Miniconda3-latest-Linux-x86_64.sh